Our Mission is Safety

 More than 30,000 lives have been saved through National Safety Council CPR and AED training.
 Choose to train the way that best suits your organization, either at your workplace, in an instructor-led classroom or online.
 These classes will give participants the confidence they need to respond to life-threatening situations wherever they may occur.

 Take a look at some of the courses offered by NSC.

-Defibrillators today use innovative technology based on extensive research and user feedback.
-You could potentially save a life with an easy-to-use AED.
+You could potentially save a life with an easy-to-use defibrillator.

 Browse the catalog.
 Learn how NSC training can help save lives.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.